MultiverseLearningProducts/swe/src/mod3/wk1/day3.md

 * Hashing of password data

 ### Outputs from the Design stage
+*   Architecture diagrams
 *   UML Sequence diagrams
 *   Process diagrams
 *   Data models
 *   Class diagrams
-*   Control flow diagrams
 *   UI designs

 ## Assignment
-Add the following diagrams to your portfolio:
-* UML Sequence diagram
+Add a UML Sequence diagram to your portfolio.

-* UI Wireframes
-* Database design
+Consider whether a UML Component diagrams could be used to express the architecture of your system and, if so, add this to your portfolio.

 ## Additional resources
 [TODO - Slides](https://docs.google.com/presentation/d/e/2PACX-1vTxqagPim3SJ1f4Js8PVwPc8zzgkm-wPSZB6I0LUw9jEIihFYUUjkc7-SB0jcahUZevJZH0avpYUWuQ/embed?start=false&amp;loop=false&amp;delayms=3000)

 [attendance log](https://platform.multiverse.io/apprentice/attendance-log/200)